All Episodes

 Increasing the FDIC cap is a proposal put on the table by Roy Blunt and House Republicans, but ruled out by Democrats during the negotiations that led to yesterday's unsuccessful vote.

-So what Boehner is saying here is hey, we tried we tried to up the FDIC insurance cap from 100 grand to 250, but the Democrats said no.
+So what Boehner is saying here is, hey, we tried to up the FDIC insurance cap from $100,000 to $250,000, but the Democrats said no.

-So today Obama is out claiming it's his idea and wants it in the next bill, wants his the president to do it, and McCain's out there saying it's his idea too.
+So today, Obama is out claiming it's his idea and wants it in the next bill, wants his president to do it.

-Glenn uh well, it didn't it didn't show up.
+Glenn, well, it didn't show up thrush.

-Thrush didn't show up right.
+It didn't show up right.

-Many of the no voters are members of both parties facing tough re-election campaigns.
+Many of the no voters are members of both parties facing tough reelection campaigns.

 Many challengers of these guys announced that they would vote no in the hope of drawing a contrast with a threatened incumbent.

-Neither candidate appears to have fully grappled and understood the force that brought the House bill down, its deep unpopularity.
+Neither candidate appears to have fully grappled and understood the force that brought the House bill down its deep unpopularity.

-That's just, you know, that's a side light.
+That's just, you know, that's a sidelight.

 That's a no big deal.